This post may contain affiliate links. Read my full disclosure policy.

 “The next message you need is always right where you are.” ~Ram Dass ~

 Here’s a tasty little Japanese-inspired noodle bowl that can be made with sesame crusted ahi or sesame ginger tofu, your choice.
 In mixed households, feel free to provide both options along with an assortment of seasonal veggies for people to create their own personal Zen Noodle Bowl.
 Then spoon the flavorful Ponzu dressing overtop.
 If going grain free, or low carb, serve this with sautéed zucchini noodles or cauliflower rice.
 A super tasty healthy meal that can be made in 30 minutes!

 But then I just agreed.
-And in time, the anxiety eventully dissipated.
+And in time, the anxiety eventually dissipated.

-Here’s how to sear ahi tuna so it’s rare on the inside and crispy on the outside!
+Here’s a post on How to sear ahi tuna so it’s rare on the inside and crispy on the outside! ( There’s a video!)

 Make a sesame crust!

 Coat the ahi with the sesame, salt and spice mix.
 Adding a pinch of sugar to the mix aids in creating a good crust.
 This is optional of course.

 The secret to searing and creating a golden crust without overcooking the ahi is getting the pan smoking hot over very high heat.
 This way you can sear each side quickly and deeply without cooking it through.

 See the smoke?
 This is key!
 Hot hot hot!

 Sear each side for 45 seconds to 1 minute depending on the thickness, then place on a paper towel to blot.